JaspreetRFSingh/geo-tax/README.md

 Request 2 (txnId="TXN-123") → cache hit → return SAME result (no recompute)
 ```

 **Production note:** The `ConcurrentHashMap` cache here is in-process and ephemeral.
-In production (like Uber), you'd use Redis with a TTL:
+In production, you'd use Redis with a TTL:
 ```
 SETEX idempotency:TXN-123 3600 <serialized_result>
 ```